ozkary/ozkary.github.io/_posts/2023/2023-05-27-data-engineering-process-fundamentals-pipeline-orchestration-exercise.md

 While the code-centric approach offers more granular control, it also demands more development and DevOps activities.
 On the other hand, a low-code approach, like Azure Data Factory, abstracts some complexity, making it faster and simpler to set up data pipelines.

-The choice between a code-centric and low-code approach depends on the team's expertise, project requirements, and long-term goals.
+The choice between a code-centric and low-code approach, when building a data pipeline, depends on the team's expertise, project requirements, and long-term goals.
 Python, combined with Docker and CI/CD, empowers data engineers to create sophisticated pipelines, while platforms like Azure Data Factory offer a faster and more accessible solution for specific use cases.

 ## Next Step